jborean93/ansible-content/README.md

 + [MakingTheDoubleHop](./MakingTheDoubleHop/MakingTheDoubleHop.md) - How to work around credential delegation in Windows

+See https://github.com/jborean93/ansible-content/discussions/1 for a running list of topics I am hoping to cover.

 ## Rendering Content
 Rendering the docx required the [mermaid-filter](https://github.com/raghur/mermaid-filter) package to render the mermaid graphs.